-From DIY hacks to natural repellents and professional help, we’ve put together a list of seven ways to keep those eight-legged fiends at bay.
+From DIY hacks to natural repellents and professional help, we’ve put together a list of ways to keep those eight-legged friends at bay.

-These plug-ins work with ultrasonic sounds – that’s high-frequency noise which deter spiders and other insects but are silent to the human ear.
+These plug-ins work with ultrasonic sounds – that’s high-frequency noise that deters spiders and other insects but is silent to the human ear.
 Ultrasonic sound is thought to be discomforting for spiders and creepy crawlies, causing them to leave the room.

 Spiders like to find warm, quiet places to hide and spin webs, so by regularly dusting and vacuuming, you’re less likely to find them getting comfy in your bedroom.
 Time to get your Hinch on.

-The insects and bugs that spiders eat are the ones attracted to light, so by keeping your outside lights off, you’ll be less likely to attract creepy crawlies through door cracks and open windows.
+Any insects or bugs are attracted to light, making it a field day for spiders.
+By keeping your outside lights off, you’ll be less likely to attract any creepy crawlies through door cracks and open windows.